mediamicroservices/mm/README.md

 this variable is the directory where the archival information package is delivered.

 7. PODCASTDELIVER
+this variable is the directory where your podcast access copy is delivered.

 8. YOUTUBEDELIVER
+this variable is the directory where your youtube access copy is delivered.

 9. TMPDIR
+this variable is a temporary directory. it is used in the uploadomneon microservice as a temporary place for a file to live before it is uploaded to the omneon server.

 10. REGEX4PODCAST
+this varible holds regular expressions that are queried when makepodcast is run, in order to determine if a file qualifies for podcast creation.
+If you want all of your files to qualify for podcast creation, enter a "." which matches (almost) any character.
+Learn more about [regex](https://en.wikipedia.org/wiki/Regular_expression).

 11. DVDLABELPREFIX
+this variable is for adding a set prefix to the filename for DVDs in makedvd.
+You may leave this variable blank if you do not want to have a prefix uniformly assigned. #is this right?

 12. OMNEONIP
+this variable sets the IP address for delivery of files to the omneon server in uploadomneon and ingestfile. this variable can be set to the IP address of any server that you'd like to have the broadcast copy of your files delivered to.

 13. OMNEONPATH
+this variable is the file path to the specific directory you'd like assets to be delivered to on the omneon server.

 14. CUSTOM_LOG_DIR
+this variable is the directory that stores processing logs for all of the media microservices, and is used when the _log function is called.
+Consider creating a directory called mmlogs in your documents directory, and assigning it to this variable.

 15. LTO_INDEX_DIR
+this variable is the directory that stores the .schema files created when LTOs are mounted and written to.
+If you are not using LTO in your workflow, you do not need to create this variable.
+If you do use LTO in your workflow, consider creating a directory called LTO Indexes, to be housed in your documents directory, and assigning it to this variable.

 16. LOCAL_MM_DIR
+this variable is the directory that stores mediamicroservices scripts locally.

 17. EMAIL_FROM
+this variable is the email address that notifications will be sent from, once processes have been completed.
+You may leave this variable blank if you do not want any notification emails sent once actions have been performed on files.

 18. MAKEYOUTUBE_DELIVERY_EMAIL_TO
+this variable is the email address (or addresses) that notifications will be sent to once makeyoutube has been run on a file.

 19. MAKEBROADCAST_DELIVERY_EMAIL_TO
+this variable is the email address (or addresses) that notifications will be sent to once makebroadcast has been run on a file.

 20. FILEMAKER_DB
+this variable stores the name of the FileMaker database that is used in checksum2filemaker to upload metadata from processed files to a FileMaker database.
+You may leave this variable blank if you do not use FileMaker.

 21. FILEMAKER_XML_URL
+this variable stores the API address where metadata is delivered to in FileMaker.

 22. VOLADJUST
+This variable must be set to yes (Y) or no (N).
+If set to yes, volume will be run through a volume adjustment filter and adjusted accordingly during transcoding.

 23. Quit
+if editing in the terminal, use this option to leave the configuration file editor.

+## mediamicroservices functions and step by step instructions for use ##

+barcodeinterpret
+blackatends
+checksum2filemaker
+checksumpackage
+finishpackage
+fix_left2stereo
+fix_rewrite
+fix_volume
+ingestfile
+makebroadcast
+makedvd
+makeflv
+makeframes
+makelossless
+makemetadata
+makemp3
+makepdf
+makepodcast
+makeprores
+makeqctoolsreport
+makeresourcespace
+maketree
+makeyoutube
+paperingest
+quickcompare
+uploadomneon
+verifytree